MaraAcuja/SudokuGame/README.md

 ### General

 This repository contains a simple Sudoku game.
 It can be played in a shell like a linux terminal.
 It already comes with one first easy sudoku.
-Furthermore it includes functionality to check if the Sudoku is solved correctly or, for the lazy ones, to let the Sudoku be solved automatically.
+Furthermore, it includes functionality to check if the Sudoku is solved correctly or, for the lazy ones, to let the Sudoku be solved automatically.

 ### Prerequisites